tsipporahc/phrase-guessing-game/README.md

  Techdegree Unit 4 Project

 **Purpose:**
     This project was created to demonstrate foundational concepts in Javascript OOP and DOM manipulation.
-I created an a Phrase class to carry the phrases.
+I created a Phrase class to carry the phrases.
 I also created a Game class to carry the logic of the game.
 This is the final project for Unit 4 of the Treehouse Techdegree.

 **Game Rules:**
 1. Click "Start Game" button to display a gameboard with a random quote inspired by fruits.